Grand Lodge of Kansas: Organization

-The Lodge is led by a Grand Master who is elected to serve a one-year term at the annual meeting, held in March of each year.
+The Grand Lodge of Kansas is led by a Grand Master, who is elected to serve a one-year term at the annual meeting, held in March of each year.
+The Grand Master serves one year as Deputy Grand Master before being installed as the Grand Master.
 Other officers elected by the membership include Deputy Grand Master, Grand Senior and Junior Wardens, Grand Secretary and Grand Treasurer.

 Community and charity

-The Grand Lodge sponsors a local Masonic Child Identification Program as well as drug and alcohol awareness programs in schools, and offers scholarships to eligible students.
+The Grand Lodge has previously sponsored a local Masonic Child Identification Program, as well as drug and alcohol awareness programs in schools.
+Today, the Grand Lodge offers, through the Kansas Masonic Foundation, academic scholarships, essay scholarships, funds free cancer screenings in Kansas through the University of Kansas Medical Center's Cancer Center, the Kansas Shrine Bowl's Masonic All-State Marching Band Camp, and more.

 The Kansas Masonic Foundation, a 501(c) organization under the provisions of the United States Internal Revenue Code (26 U.S.C. § 501(c), is the Kansas Freemasons charity.
 Though operated by a board of trustees of Kansas masons, and separate from the Grand Lodge of Kansas, the Grand Master and his council of administration sit on the board with the grand master having the authority to oversee the foundation.

 The Kansas Mason

 Established in 1963, The Kansas Mason is the official publication of the 'Grand Lodge of Kansas.
-It is published quarterly on 15 February, May, September and December.
+It is published quarterly in February, May, September and December.